iotivity/iotivity-lite/port/esp32/README.md

  - after own and onboard lot's of the heap is consumed (just 50KB are free).
 When the device was rebooted 130KB are free.
  - partition nvs must be resize (extended) because storage store data to nvs
  - when cloud is enabled OC_DYNAMIC_ALLOCATION must be set because OC_COLLECTIONS is not supported without OC_DYNAMIC_ALLOCATION
- - max_app_data_size must be set to 6+KB(otherwise credentials are not stored to the storage) and less then 8KB(otherwise esp aborts(heap is exhausted) during own and onboard)
+ - max_app_data_size must be set to 6+KB(otherwise credentials are not stored to the storage) and less then 8KB(otherwise esp aborts - heap is exhausted during own and onboard)
  - compiler performance optimalization(-O2) must be set otherwise heap is exhausted during own and onboard
+ - set CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN to same same size as max_app_data_size because we want to avoid exhaust heap and more is not used.

 # Performance over heap memory
 | Setup | free heap size |